Pi4J/pi4j.github.io/content/kotlin/minimal-kotlin-example.md

 ## Building & Running the application

-You can simply run the example app using gradle on the target device (Raspberry Pi for eample):
+You can simply run the example app using gradle on the target device (Raspberry Pi for example):
 ``` shell
 ./gradlew :example:run
 ```